-This coral is a Blastomussa Wellsi species and it encrusts flat over the rock.
+This coral is a Blastomussa Wellsi species which will encrust over the rock forming beautiful polyps along the way.
 Polyps tend to be around 1″-2″ in diameter.
 The Ice Fire has colors of red and ice blue and is a great growing coral grown under 100-150 par with a little indirect feeding.
 This coral comes from the ocean waters of Indonesia and has been growing great for us.

 Lighting: medium low – medium lighting 75-150 PAR.

 Flow: low- medium low flow.
 Indirect good flow is best.